British Raj: 1939–1945: World War II

 With the outbreak of World War II in 1939, the viceroy, Lord Linlithgow, declared war on India's behalf without consulting Indian leaders, leading the Congress provincial ministries to resign in protest.
 The Muslim League, in contrast, supported Britain in the war effort and maintained its control of the government in three major provinces, Bengal, Sind and the Punjab.
 While the Muslim League had been a small elite group in 1927 with only 1300 members, it grew rapidly once it became an organisation that reached out to the masses, reaching 500,000 members in Bengal in 1944, 200,000 in Punjab, and hundreds of thousands elsewhere.
-Jinnah now was well positioned to negotiate with the British from a position of power.
+Jinnah was now well positioned to negotiate with the British from a position of power.
 Jinnah repeatedly warned that Muslims would be unfairly treated in an independent India dominated by the Congress.
 On 24 March 1940 in Lahore, the League passed the "Lahore Resolution", demanding that, "the areas in which the Muslims are numerically in majority as in the North-Western and Eastern zones of India should be grouped to constitute independent states in which the constituent units shall be autonomous and sovereign."
 Although there were other important national Muslim politicians such as Congress leader Ab'ul Kalam Azad, and influential regional Muslim politicians such as A. K. Fazlul Huq of the leftist Krishak Praja Party in Bengal, Fazl-i-Hussain of the landlord-dominated Punjab Unionist Party, and Abd al-Ghaffar Khan of the pro-Congress Khudai Khidmatgar (popularly, "red shirts") in the North West Frontier Province, the British, over the next six years, were to increasingly see the League as the main representative of Muslim India.

 The Congress was secular and strongly opposed to having any religious state.
 It insisted there was a natural unity to India, and repeatedly blamed the British for "divide and rule" tactics based on prompting Muslims to think of themselves as alien from Hindus.
-Jinnah rejected the notion of a united India, and emphasised that religious communities were more basic than an artificial nationalism.
+Jinnah rejected the notion of a united India, and emphasized that religious communities were more basic than an artificial nationalism.
 He proclaimed the Two-Nation Theory, stating at Lahore on 23 March 1940: